Guance Log Collection and Analysis Best Practices¶

 cast(bytes, "int")

-has a high performance cost because Grok is converted into regular expressions at the bottom layer.
-The more scenarios a Grok expression covers, the worse its performance might be.
-Let's take a look at the complex regular expression underlying %{IPORHOST:client_ip}
+Here %{IPORHOST:client_ip} --> 172.17.0.1 has a high performance overhead, because Grok is transformed into regular expressions at the bottom, the more scenarios covered by Grok expressions, the worse the performance may be, let's take a look at the complex regular expressions at the bottom of %{IPORHOST:client_ip}

 IPORHOST (?:%{IP}|%{HOSTNAME})